-The Canadian Campus Wellbeing Survey is a Canadian assessment tool to help colleges and universities collect the data they need to support student health and wellbeing.
-Beginning in Fall 2021 institutions can also collect data using the CCWS for employees if they would like to take a whole campus approach.
+The Canadian Campus Wellbeing Survey (CCWS) is a Canadian assessment tool to help colleges and universities collect the data they need to support student and employee health and wellbeing.

-The Canadian Campus Wellbeing Survey (CCWS) will help post-secondary institutions better assess health and wellbeing on campuses, identify priorities for intervention, and increase capacity to link research with policy and practice.
+The CCWS will help post-secondary institutions better assess health and wellbeing on campuses, identify priorities for intervention, and increase capacity to link research with policy and practice.
+As of Winter 2026, over 115 institutions have deployed the CCWS.
+Starting Fall 2021, institutions can also collect data using the CCWS for employees if they would like to take a whole campus approach.

 The CCWS consists mostly of measures used in existing Canadian health surveillance surveys, such as the Canadian Community Health Survey.
 These measures were chosen because of the extensive information already available on their validity and reliability.
 You can read more about the development of the CCWS in the first of our technical series.